-In short, only one copy of the license is needed per distribution.
+In short, only one copy of the full license is needed per distribution.
 This full license file should be placed at the root of the distribution in a file named LICENSE.
 For software developed at the ASF, each source file need only contain the boilerplate notice.

 Any attribution notices contained within existing source files should be moved into the file.
 The NOTICE file must included within the distributed next to the LICENSE file.

 Ensure that the standard ASF attribution notice is contained in any new NOTICE file created.